Dadyze/Traffic-Light-Finite-State-Automata-in-Cpp/README.md

 ```
 Welcome to the Implementation of the Traffic Light as a Finite Automaton
 Author: Adin Jahic
-Course: Automata and Formal Languages
+Field: Automata and Formal Languages
 Date of Creation: 29.04.2024
 -------------------------------------------------------------------------------
 Rules and Assumptions: